crim-ca/weaver/docs/source/processes.rst

     Do not hesitate to |submit-issue|_ if the |ogc-api-proc-part3-collection-input|_ resolution does not seem to behave according to your specific use cases.

-In cases where the resolution does not automatically resolve with the intended behavior, submitted |ogc-api-proc-part3-collection-input|_ can include the following additional parameters.
+For cases where the resolution does not automatically resolve with the intended behavior, any submitted |ogc-api-proc-part3-collection-input|_ can include the following additional parameters to hint the resolution toward certain outcomes.

 .. list-table::
     :header-rows: 1